Internet Access

 Apple, Google, and Microsoft develop the operating systems that run on most of the computers, phones, and other devices families are likely to use.
 All three have tools for filtering content, managing screen time, accessing apps, etc. That said, all three also have areas where they can improve their offerings, and all of them suggest use of their tools is most effective when part of a family discussion about acceptable technology use.
 Additionally, since 2018, both iOS (which runs on Apple iPhones and iPads) and Android (running on other manufacturers' phones) have included tools to help people better monitor their own use of their devices.

-Additionally, we encourage families to take advantage of the security tools embedded in the two major operating systems on some home computers:
+Additionally, we encourage families to take advantage of tools embedded in the operating systems on most home computers:

 App reviews